Best Canadian Coffee Subscriptions: The 4 Best Services We've Tested

 (Full disclosure: this is our service)

-We work with roasters across Canada: Pilot in Toronto, Phil & Sebastian in Calgary, Monogram in Calgary, Detour in Hamilton, Sorrelina in Edmonton, and others.
-It's a short list of partners for a reason - we do not compromise on quality.
+Stillwater Coffee Club works with roasters across Canada: Pilot in Toronto, Phil & Sebastian in Calgary, Monogram in Calgary, Detour in Hamilton, Sorrelina in Edmonton, and others.
+It's a short list of partners for a reason - they do not compromise on quality.
 Pricing runs $22.50-$25.00 per 300g bag, with additional discounts for subscribing, and even greater discounts for 6-12 month prepayment.

-The tradeoff with our model: coffee may spend an extra 2-4 days in transit compared to ordering directly from the roaster.
-For most drinkers, this doesn't meaningfully impact freshness, but it's a real consideration if you're particularly sensitive to peak flavour windows.
+The tradeoff: coffee may spend an extra 2-4 days in transit compared to ordering directly from the roaster.
+For most drinkers, this doesn't meaningfully impact freshness.

 The Roasters Pack

 Another Canadian multi-roaster service with a similar model.
 They work with quality roasters and offer comparable variety, priced at $53.95 for 680g.
-Their selection overlaps somewhat with Stillwater's and includes a slightly different roster of roasters as well.
 You onboard with a quiz, though there's no way to give feedback to improve matches later on.
+You can manually change your favourite flavour profile.

 Direct Roaster Subscriptions